Lighting solutions for horticultural and agricultural markets

 From designers of custom and modular systems, to cultivators and processors, the need for certified, reliable lighting systems is a critical component in maximizing the return on investment from your facilities.
 UL has the expertise, flexibility and testing capabilities to help you bring your lighting solutions to market and support you in your drive toward more sustainable ways to grow crops.

-Horticultural lighting testing and certification
+Horticultural and agricultural lighting testing and certification services

 Horticultural luminaires, lighting components and grow systems pose unique safety issues that may not be fully addressed by standards developed for general usage luminaries.

 In addition to our active participation in the development of horticultural specific test methods and performance standards from the American Society of Agricultural and Biological Engineers (ASABE), UL launched UL 8800, the Standard for Safety of Horticultural Lighting Equipment, which represents the first set of standardized requirements specifically designed for horticultural lighting equipment.

 UL 8800 is used to evaluate horticultural lighting equipment from manufacturers seeking the UL certification Mark for their equipment and devices, and as of March 2021, the DesignLights Consortium (DLC) requires UL 8800 safety certification to remain on their Qualified Products List (QPL).

 Our testing and certification services include, but are not limited to, these critical considerations for horticultural equipment and systems:

 UL 8800 addresses potential human eye and skin exposure safety considerations associated with the light-source technology widely used in horticultural lighting systems.
 Tests are conducted in accordance with the requirements of IEC 62471 for Photobiological Safety of Lamps and Lamp Systems.